August 1973 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-introduced himself as an FBI agent and showed me his identification.
-He introduced the other
+one introduced himself as an FBI agent and showed me his identification.
+He introduced

-familiar to us now with the massive damage done by major Atlantic hurricanes this year.
+to us now with the massive damage done by major hurricanes and tornadoes in

 Mac's Service Shop: Being an Amateur Pays Off